Orchestrating the migration of Michigan Medicine's fragmented, Legacy system into a single, user-centered department intranet.

 THe outcome

-A unified and easy-to-navigate intranet built on SharePoint.
-The project's success was defined by our meticulous handoff, including design templates and documentation that ensured the client could easily manage and scale the new system independently.
+A unified and intuitive intranet ecosystem built with compliance in mind.
+The project's success was defined by a meticulous handoff, including design templates + documentation that ensured the migration of 150 faculty and staff AND that the client could manage and grow the site independently.

 1. Discover